Header Image

 The 'Negro Chorus'

 The U.S. Army Public Relations Office decided in summer 1943 to set up a ‘Negro Chorus of 200 Voices’ from the 923rd Engineers.
 Noted African American Tenor Roland Hayes travelled to Britain to sing with them in a number of concerts, including several performances at the Royal Albert Hall in September 1943.
-While the performances were undoubtedly impressive, some African Americans such as journalist Roi Ottley were critical of the endeavour as perpetuating the harmful ‘musical sambo’ image and suggested portrayals of African Americans doing their war jobs would better combat this stereotype.
+While the performances were undoubtedly impressive, some were critical of the endeavour as perpetuating the harmful ‘musical sambo’ image and suggested portrayals of African Americans doing their war jobs would better combat this stereotype.

 The promotional choir formed from the 923rd Engineer Aviation Regiment.